gdejohn/procrastination/README.md

 ### jshell

-The included jshell script [`procrastination.jsh`][script] makes it easy to play around with this library, assuming JDK 11 and a recent version of Maven are installed and present on your `PATH`.
+The included jshell script [`procrastination.jsh`][jshell] makes it easy to play around with this library, assuming JDK 11 and a recent version of Maven are installed and present on your `PATH`.
 Just clone the repository, and from the root directory run `mvn compile` and `jshell procrastination.jsh`.
 The script adds the module to the jshell environment and imports all of the types and static members.